 Public school isn’t a free lunch.
 The school district with the new facilities, small classes and involved parents is of course very popular in town.
 The homes in that district are about 30% more costly than homes in other less desirable school districts.
 If they had a single child, one could argue that it may be cheaper to send the child to private school.
 However, with three kids, they are better off paying the premium to be in the better school district.

-She knows however that even the best public school districts in the USA don’t compare well to public education internationally.
+Even the best public school districts in the USA don’t compare well to public education internationally.

-She even compares her local school district using a tool from the Global Report Card
+Compare your local school district using a tool from the Global Report Card

 Other Factors To Consider